publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch41/schIII/m__us_usc_t15_s1681c–2.md

     (e) __Exception for verification companies__

-        The provisions of this section do not apply to a check services company, acting as such, which issues authorizations for the purpose of approving or processing negotiable instruments, electronic fund transfers, or similar methods of payments, except that, beginning 4 business days after receipt of information described in paragraphs (1) through (3) of subsection (a) of this section, a check services company shall not report to a national consumer reporting agency described in [section 1681a(p) of this title][/us/usc/t15/s1681a/p], any information identified in the subject identity theft report as resulting from identity theft.
+        The provisions of this section do not apply to a check services company, acting as such, which issues authorizations for the purpose of approving or processing negotiable instruments, electronic fund transfers, or similar methods of payments, except that, beginning 4 business days after receipt of information described in paragraphs (1) through (3) of subsection (a), a check services company shall not report to a national consumer reporting agency described in [section 1681a(p) of this title][/us/usc/t15/s1681a/p], any information identified in the subject identity theft report as resulting from identity theft.

     (f) __Access to blocked information by law enforcement agencies__